Adam R. Steigert: Life and career

 Steigert was born in Hamburg, New York on December 31, 1986.
 His parents were Warren Richard Steigert and Jean M. Sanders, and he was raised by his grandparents, William and Kathleen Sanders.
 He formed the production company DefTone Pictures Studios with Stephanie Wlosinski, writing and directing the 2008 film Bitez and the 2009 film Gore.
 His most popular film involves zombies in Prisoners of the Dead.
 He later wrote, directed, and produced the short exploitation film Homicidal Vengeance.
 In 2013, Steigert wrote and directed the science fiction film Ombis: Alien Invasion, which was later re-titled in Best Buy, Walmart and Netflix as Not Human.

 In 2014, Steigert directed, co-wrote, and co-edited the comedy horror film A Grim Becoming.
 Steigert then directed, co-wrote, and produced the 2017 film STAR [Space Traveling Alien Reject].
 His next project, a werewolf-based horror film titled Fang, released in 2018.
-He then created a horror team up known as The Horrific Evil Monsters.
+He then created a horror team up known as The Horrific Evil Monster.

 After the release of The Horrific Evil Monsters, Steigert, under the direction of 388 Studios, produced and directed a spin-off series focusing on the Grim Reapers 9 to 5, entitled A Grim Mini Series: Final Fracture.

-In 2021 Steigert began writing a sequel to his film Ombis 2: Alien Awakening, slated for a 2026 release, which follows the story of Haley trying to expose the government’s Metzburgh cover-up only to find the invasion isn’t over and something is awakening.

-Legal proceedings

-In addition to his work as an independent filmmaker, Adam R. Steigert has pursued multiple legal actions connected to his federal employment.
-Acting pro se, Steigert has simultaneously managed cases before the Equal Employment Opportunity Commission (EEOC), the Merit Systems Protection Board (MSPB), the United States District Court for the Western District of New York, and the United States Court of Appeals for the Federal Circuit.

-United States District Court proceedings (Western District of New York)

-Western District of New York proceedings

-In September 2025, Steigert filed Steigert v.
-Bessent et al., Case No. 1:25-cv-00820, in the United States District Court for the Western District of New York, alleging breach of contract and retaliation by officials within the Department of the Treasury and Internal Revenue Service.
-The matter was assigned to District Judge John L. Sinatra Jr. and referred to Magistrate Judge Michael J. Roemer for pre-trial management.